AlibabaCloudDocs/hologram/intl.en-US/Hologres SQL/DDL/TABLE/CREATE TABLE.md

     4.  **event\_time\_column**

         ```
-        call set_table_property('<table_name>', 'event_time_column', '[columnName{:[desc|asc]} [,...]]') ;
+        call set_table_property('<table_name>', 'event_time_column', '[columnName{:[desc|asc]} [,...]]');
         ```

-        -   The segment\_key property is renamed to the event\_time\_column property in Hologres version 0.9.
-However, this property can still be used in Hologres version 0.9.
+        -   The segment\_key property is renamed event\_time\_column in Hologres 0.9.
+However, this property can still be used in Hologres 0.9.
 The event\_time\_column property allows you to specify whether to use specific columns as event time columns.
 For example, you can specify a column of the TIME data type as an event time column.
-Hologres can quickly find the storage location of the corresponding data based on an event time column.
+This can help Hologres can find the storage location of the corresponding data.
-        -   Before you set the event\_time\_column property, make sure that orientation is set to column.
+        -   Before you set the event\_time\_column property, make sure that the orientation property is set to column.
 This way, the table uses the column-oriented storage model.
         -   The columns that are specified as event time columns must meet the NOT NULL constraint.
 You cannot specify a column of one of the following data types as an event time column: FLOAT, DOUBLE, ARRAY, JSON, and specific complex data types.
         -   By default, the first non-null TIMESTAMP or TIMESTAMPTZ field in the schema of a column-oriented table is used as an event time column.
 If no such field exists, the first non-null DATE field is used as an event time column.
-By default, no event time column is specified for a table in the versions earlier than Hologres version 0.9.
+By default, no event time column is specified for a table in the versions earlier than Hologres 0.9.
         Examples

         ```